 Estimates (effort, calendar time, cost) for developing the MVP

-Book a conference room or other room with enough space for all the attendees and activities you have planned, as well as large whiteboards or other surfaces suitable for writing notes, and sticking or pinning post-it notes.
+Book a conference room or another space with enough room for all the attendees and planned activities.
+Ensure there are large whiteboards or other surfaces suitable for writing notes, sticking, or pinning post-it notes.

-You may also need some of the following, or other materials for specific exercises:
+Additionally, you may need some of the following materials or other items for specific exercises:

 Pens, pencils, sticky notes, loose sheets of paper, notepads